Pacifica, CA 94044

 - Mazetti’s Bakery – A very popular and good Italian bakery that’s been there for 40 years.

-- Kizler Coffee – The best coffee shop in town that we have found.
+- Kizler Coffee (330 Pametto Ave) – The best coffee shop in town that we have found.
 See yelp.
 Newer, cleaner, bigger than most located in the north end of town near McDonalds.
-We also hear that Perfect Pour Coffee is great (see yelp) but it only has a few seats.
-Some of the other coffee shops (e.g. Chit-Chat Cafe are a bit dingy).
+Perfect Pour Coffee is a nice little place (see yelp) but it only has a few seats.
+Some of the other coffee shops (e.g. Chit-Chat Cafe) are a bit dingy.

 - Salada Beach Cafe – A popular breakfast & lunch spot.
 Mainly locals know about it.
 Closes mid afternoon.
 See yelp.